 These days, there are lots of options to hire software engineering experts.
 You can:

-- Browse freelance platforms;
+- browse freelance platforms

-- Outsource software development.
+- outsource software development

+Step 3.
 Launch your MVP

-Features for MVP
+Features for an MVP

 Standard features for carriers and shippers